Axual/terraform-provider-axual/docs/index.md

 }

 #
-# Users "john" and "jane" are member of group "Team Awesome", "dwight" is member of "Team Bonanza" while "green" is member of "Team Support"
+# Users "john" and "jane" are members of group "Team Awesome", "dwight" is a member of "Team Bonanza" while "green" is a member of "Team Support"
 #
 # Reference: https://registry.terraform.io/providers/Axual/axual/latest/docs/resources/group
 #